 Will this protect me from Facebook completely?

-This add-on does not prevent Facebook from mishandling the data it already has or permitted others to obtain about you.
-Facebook still will have access to everything that you do while you are on facebook.com or on the Facebook app, including your Facebook comments, photo uploads, likes and any data you share with Facebook connected apps.
-Facebook also has access to what you do on Messenger and Instagram, which Facebook owns.
+This add-on does not prevent Facebook from mishandling any personal data it has already obtained or permitted others to obtain.
+Facebook will still have access to all your activity on facebook.com and the Facebook app, as well as any Facebook-owned applications such as Instagram and Messenger.
+This activity includes your comments, photo uploads, likes and any data you share with Facebook connected apps.

-Other ad networks may try to link your Facebook activities with your regular browsing.
+Other ad networks may try to link your Facebook activity with your regular browsing.
 In addition to using this add-on, there are other things you can do to maximize your protection, including changing your Facebook settings, using Private Browsing and Tracking Protection, blocking third-party cookies and/or using the Firefox Multi-Account Containers extension to further limit tracking.